OAuth2 JWT Token Overview

 The returned Auth token from the /auth_token endpoint will have three attributes:

-• token - string: an alpha-numeric that will be passed back for the base64-encoded token value in the Bearer token authorization header for subsequent API calls.
+value in the Bearer token authorization header for subsequent API calls. - expiration -

-• expiration - int: an epoch timestamp designating the expiration timestamp in UTC.
+: an epoch timestamp designating the expiration timestamp in UTC. - expiration_dt -

 NOTE: Use of an expired token will return a 401 response.